Shakermixer/XL2RVN/README.md

 Hi there,

-this repo is from now for material like graphics and source codes.
+this repo is from now for material like graphics and and long sources.

 All the readme info is in this repo: